Let's connect GCP to our home network (RTX1200) via VPN

 To explain the distinctive features of each,

-GCP has few cloud-side configuration items and they are all on one screen, making it easy to set up.
+GCP has fewer cloud-side settings and they are all consolidated on a single screen, making configuration easy.

-also makes it easier to introduce AWS to customers because AWS publishes the vendors it supports.
+has the advantage of making it easier to introduce to customers because AWS publishes the vendors it supports.

 summary